Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 This is the specialist level where incumbents independently plan and perform advanced scientific and technical analysis of evidence in criminal cases, including the most complex and difficult of examinations requiring extensive knowledge and high skill levels.
 They are individually responsible for the accuracy, sufficiency and timely completion of their work.
 Incumbents will train other criminalist, function as lead worker by assigning/reviewing work of others, conduct research and scientific studies to develop new techniques and methods, assist in writing technical protocols and laboratory procedures, and may serve as unit or regional supervisor in the absence of the supervisor.

 Knowledge, Skills, and Abilities required at this level include those identified at Level II plus ability is required to provide leadership and direction to lower level employees; to make public presentations and speeches; and to conduct scientific research.

-Education and Experience required at this level consists of those identified in Level II plus two years of additional qualifying experience as a forensic laboratory criminalist.
+Education and Experience required at this level consists of those identified in Level II plus two years of additional qualifying experience performing forensic analysis.

 Level IV: Code: G12D Salary Band: NA

 This is the leadership level where employees are assigned responsibilities supervising and directing others in work involving the scientific and technical analysis of evidence and/or convicted offender DNA samples.
 They supervise the personnel and activities of a forensic laboratory unit or region, provide general direction of the unit or region, provide technical management over a specific discipline in a unit or region; and/or they may function as a technical manager over a forensic discipline practiced at one or more laboratories.
 They will assist with budget preparation, quality audits, quality assurance, laboratory planning, laboratory projects, grants, training and development, developing specifications for acquisition of specialized equipment or supplies, and in developing/revising operational and technical policies and procedures.
 They also perform some forensic analysis of evidence and/or offender DNA samples, and may process crime scenes